Elhameed/Elhameed/README.md

 - 📫 I’m currently learning Software Engineering at Alx-Africa
 - 💻 I’m interested in levelling up my skills in Programming and Ethical Hacking
-- 🚀 I’m aspiring to become a Full-Stack Software Engineer and Ethical Hacker/Penetration Tester
+- 🚀 I’m aspiring to become a Full-Stack Software Engineer and Ethical Hacker/Penetration Tester.
 - 📧 How to reach me: <a target="_blank" href= "mailto:teniolaajani2004@gmail.com">e-mail</a>
 - ⚡ Fun fact: I am a fan of Chelsea F.C.⚽⚽